 Print off a blank weekly schedule, and write in how you want to show up for your top three things.
 For example, if family is something you consider to be important, put them in your schedule as you would like to show up for them.
 This might include carving out time for breakfast, being home for dinner, or creating family time during the weekends.
 Write out how you want to show up.

-Continue this process with all of the pieces of your life you hold to be truly important, and then look at how your current narrative lines up with the schedule you created.
+Continue this process with all of the pieces of your life that are truly important, and then look at how your current narrative lines up with the schedule you created.
 What needs to give?
 What are some active steps you can take to remove the other “fluff” from your schedule?
 Be honest and intentional when decluttering.

 Commit to Your Narrative